eguvenc/Obullo_/README.md

-### Obullo Php Framework
+### Obullo

-Small, fast & expandable.
+Small, fast & expandable php framework.

-* Small because of it has 8 core components.
+* Small because of it has 10 core components.
 * Easy to run your application from dev.app.php in 5 steps.
+* Supports Psr2, Ps6, Psr7 Standarts.
-* Supports Http Middlewares, Ps6 and Psr7 Standarts, Dependency Injection, Service Providers.
+* Http Middlewares, Dependency Injection and Service Providers.
-* Bundle creation. ( A Bundle is a directory containing a set of files ( Controllers, Routes, Middlewares, Console Commands, Services Providers, Templates, Data, …) that implement a single feature (a blog, a forum, etc).
+* Bundle creation. ( A Bundle is a directory containing a set of files ( Controllers, Route, Middlewares, Console Commands, Services Providers, View files and Resources, …) that implement a single feature (a blog, a forum, etc).
-* The core natively supports HMVC design pattern.
+* The kernel natively supports HMVC design pattern.
 * The router contains just 400 lines of code.
+* It use Zend, Symfony and The Php League libraries via composer.
 * Ready for php7.

 ### Philosophy